sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/4-Relational-Algebra/1-Introduction-to-Relational-Algebra-and-Basic-Operators.md

   ![](../../../../assets/1-Introduction-to-Relational-Algebra-and-Basic-Operators-image-2-276a499c.png)
 2. Selection &Sigma; - also a unary operator, it takes a relation and a condition as input, and outputs elements of the relation (i.e. rows of the table) that satisfy the input condition.
 	  - memory aid: Sigma starts with S, Selection starts with S
 	  - The conditional can be any propositional logic - AND, OR and NOT.
 But predicates, FOR-ALL, SOME are not allowed (CHECK?! about for-all and some).
+	  - The statements in the condition can use common relational operators like =, !=,  \>, \< and are usually between column values (this is usually used when operand is actually a cartesian product of two tables, i.e. R.c1 < S.c2 notation, of course, selection by itself is still unary).
 	![](../../../../assets/1-Introduction-to-Relational-Algebra-and-Basic-Operators-image-3-276a499c.png)

 	- Projection and Selection may be done in series.
 Like so: